Sound Automation of Magic Wands (extended version): A Logical Framework for Packaging Wands

 \subsection{The Package Logic}

 We define our package logic to prescribe the design space of algorithms for deciding how, in an initial state $\sigma_0$, to select a valid footprint (or fail) for a magic wand $A \wand B$.
-The aim is to infer states $\sigma_w$ and $\sigma_1$ that partition $\sigma_0$ (i.e.~$\sigma_0 = \sigma_1 \oplus \sigma_w$) such that $\sigma_w$ is a valid footprint for $A \wand B$ (when combined with any compatible state satisfying $A$, the resulting state satisfies $B$).
-In particular, all permissions (and logical facts) required by the assertion $B$ must either come from the footprint or be guaranteed to be provided by any \as{compatible} state satisfying $A$.
+The aim is to infer states $\sigma_w$ and $\sigma_1$ that partition $\sigma_0$ (\ie{}~$\sigma_0 = \sigma_1 \oplus \sigma_w$) such that $\sigma_w$ is a valid footprint for $A \wand B$ (when combined with any compatible state satisfying $A$, the resulting state satisfies $B$).
+In particular, all permissions (and logical facts) required by the assertion $B$ must either come from the footprint or be guaranteed to be provided by any compatible state satisfying $A$.

-Recall from \secref{subsec:footprint_infer_base} that the mistake underlying the FIA approach ultimately resulted from allowing multiple different footprints to be selected conditionally on \as{a state satisfying $A$}\asout{the particular way in which $A$ was made true}, rather than a single footprint which works for all such states.
-Our package logic \as{addresses this concern}\asout{reflects this central concern} by defining judgements in terms of the \emph{set} of all states \asout{potentially }satisfying $A$; whenever \emph{any} of these tracked states is insufficient to provide a permission required by $B$, our logic will force this permission to be added \emph{in general} to the wand's footprint (\asout{i.e.~}taken from the current state).
+Recall from \secref{subsec:footprint_infer_base} that the mistake underlying the FIA approach ultimately resulted from allowing multiple different footprints to be selected conditionally on a state satisfying $A$, rather than a single footprint which works for all such states.
+Our package logic addresses this concern by defining judgements in terms of the \emph{set} of all states satisfying $A$; whenever \emph{any} of these tracked states is insufficient to provide a permission required by $B$, our logic will force this permission to be added \emph{in general} to the wand's footprint (taken from the current state).

-\asout{We define a }\as{A }\emph{witness set} $S$ \as{is}\asout{to be} a set of pairs of states $(\sigma_A, \sigma_B)$; conceptually, the first \asout{element }represents the state available for trying to prove $B$ \emph{in addition} to the current state; this is initially a state satisfying the wand's left-hand side $A$.
-The second \asout{element }represents the state assembled (so-far) to attempt to satisfy the right-hand side $B$.
-We write $S^1$ \as{for}\asout{to represent} the set of first elements of all pairs in a witness set $S$.
-A \emph{context} $\Delta$ is a pair $(\sigma,S)$ of a state and a witness set; \as{here,}\asout{the \emph{outer state}} $\sigma$ represents the (as-yet unused remainder of the) current state in which the wand is being packaged.
+A \emph{witness set} $S$ is a set of pairs of states $(\sigma_A, \sigma_B)$; conceptually, the first represents the state available for trying to prove $B$ \emph{in addition} to the current state; this is initially a state satisfying the wand's left-hand side $A$.
+The second represents the state assembled (so-far) to attempt to satisfy the right-hand side $B$.
+We write $S^1$ for the set of first elements of all pairs in a witness set $S$.
+A \emph{context} $\Delta$ is a pair $(\sigma,S)$ of a state and a witness set; here, $\sigma$ represents the (as-yet unused remainder of the) current state in which the wand is being packaged.

 The basic idea behind a derivation in our logic is to show how to assemble a witness set in which \emph{all} second elements are states satisfying $B$, via some combinations of: (1)~moving a part of the first element of a pair in the witness set into the second, and (2)~moving a part of the outer state $\sigma$ into \emph{all} first elements of the pairs (this becomes a part of the wand's footprint).
 The actual judgements of the logic are a little more complex, to correctly record any hypotheses (called \emph{path-conditions}) that result from deconstructing conditional assertions in $B$.